Cesare Lombroso: Early life and education

 Lombroso was born in Verona, Kingdom of Lombardy–Venetia, on 6 November 1835 to a wealthy Jewish family.
 His father was Aronne Lombroso, a tradesman from Verona, and his mother was Zeffora (or Zefira) Levi from Chieri near Turin.
 Cesare Lombroso descended from a line of rabbis, which led him to study a wide range of topics in university.
-He studied literature, linguistics, and archæology at the universities of Padua, Vienna, and Paris.
+He studied literature, linguistics, and archaeology at the universities of Padua, Vienna, and Paris.
 Despite pursuing these studies in university, Lombroso eventually settled on pursuing a degree in medicine, which he graduated with from the University of Pavia.